LAST UPDATED: Oct 1, 2020

 The order in which the topics are described above is like in your level 2 curriculum.
 At Soleadea, we suggest changing the topic sequence as follows:

-This way you get the most important (e.g. Equity) and difficult (e.g. Derivatives) topics scheduled at the beginning, which means you should be able to cover them quite thoroughly when preparing for your level 2 exam.
-Ethics is scheduled twice because as you know CFA Institute puts a great emphasis on Ethics.
-The less important topics are scheduled at the end.
-But even if it takes you too long to study the more important topics, there's always the time buffer in the form of the Final Review (scheduled in our CFA Exam Study Planner just before your exam; its length depends on when you start your prep; the sooner you start, the longer your Final Review).
+... this way you get the most important (Equity) and difficult (Derivatives) topics scheduled in the first half of your prep.
+As for Ethics, we suggest you schedule it either at the beginning or at the end of your prep.
+Remember that CFA Institute puts a great emphasis on Ethics.
+Also, there's the Final Review scheduled in our CFA Exam Study Planner just before your exam (its length depends on when you start your prep: the sooner you start, the longer your Final Review).
 Summing up, you should be able to cover all the topics just in time for your exam.
-Crucially, you can make your own changes to the sequence of your topic readings using the drag&drop feature in the ALL WEEKS view!
+Crucially, you can make your own changes to the sequence of topics anytime using drag&drop in your Study Plan options!